CollerDevTeam/style-guides/CSS/css-guide.md

 ### Indent all block content

-Indent all block content, that is rules within rules as well as declarations, so to reflect hierarchy and improve understanding.
+Indent all block content, that is rules within rules as well as declarations.

+*Why?*: The helps to reflect hierarchy and improve understanding.

   ```css
   @media screen, projection {